 Some of our therapists are in-network with these insurances and accept the contracted rate.
 This means that your insurance pays us directly, and you are responsible to pay only your copay, coinsurance, or deductible.

 - First Choice Health Network/Kaiser Access PPO

-If you would like to use your benefits but your insurance is not listed, let us know!
+If you would like to use your benefits but your therapist is not in network, let us know!
 If we are unable to bill them directly, we can provide you with an itemized receipt called a “superbill” to submit directly to your insurance for reimbursement.

 Everyone has the right to access therapy.
 We do our best to provide you with a variety of options to make therapy affordable.
 Each of our therapists has a limited number of reduced fee slots available, and we do our best to provide you with a variety of payment options, including insurance billing, short-term EAP coverage, pre-tax HSA/FSA dollars, and low cost therapy services with one of our graduate student interns.

 Our associate and licensed therapists may accept Wellspring EAP benefits for new clients.
 To use this benefit, you must contact your EAP directly and request a referral to our practice.
 We do not retroactively accept EAP payment for services that have already been provided.

 We offer $40 sessions through our graduate student internship program.
 Graduate student therapists at our practice are working on their master’s degree in a mental health discipline and have completed master’s level coursework in counseling skills, theories, and practice.
 All therapy interns work under the direct supervision of one of our independently licensed therapists.